Tisch Zoo - Central Park

 In 1997, the landscape of the 1960’s-era children’s zoo -- perhaps best remembered for the larger-than-life play features of Jonah’s Whale and Noah’s Ark -- was replaced with a more naturalistic woodlands design by Quennell Rothschild.
 The redesigned zoo was named for Laurence A. Tisch, who sponsored its construction.

 The sculptural gateway has remained throughout these changes, as compatible with the new zoo design as with the previous one, and serves as an enduring example of the power of Manship’s art to inspire and delight many generations.

 Erected 2011 by New York City Parks and Recreation.

 Location.
 40° 46.116′ N, 73° 58.246′ W. Marker is in New York, New York, in New York County.
 Marker can be reached from 65th Street Transverse.
+The marker and gates at in Central Park at the entrance to the Tisch Children's Zoo.
 Touch for map.
-The marker and gates at in Central Park at the entrance to the Tisch Children's Zoo.
 Marker is in this post office area: New York NY 10065, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on September 17, 2017.
-This page originally submitted on September 15, 2017, by Larry Gertner of New York, New York.
-This page has been viewed 89 times since then and 19 times this year.
-Photos: 1, 2, 3. submitted on September 15, 2017, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on October 14, 2020.
+It was originally submitted on September 15, 2017, by Larry Gertner of New York, New York.
+This page has been viewed 157 times since then and 8 times this year.
+Photos: 1, 2. submitted on September 15, 2017, by Larry Gertner of New York, New York.
+3, 4, 5. submitted on October 14, 2020, by Larry Gertner of New York, New York.
+6. submitted on September 15, 2017, by Larry Gertner of New York, New York.
+7. submitted on October 14, 2020, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.